What are the benefits?

 - improving resilience (building skills to cope better with stress)

-- increasing their ability to self-regulate through breathing and other grounding techniques, especially difficult emotions such as fear and anger
+- increasing their ability to self-regulate emotions through breathing and other grounding techniques, especially difficult emotions such as fear and anger

 By practising mindfulness, you can support your own wellbeing and that of the whole learning community.